- Devonshire Arms

 16 Dale Road

 A stone’s throw from the local train station, Twenty Ten nestles within the antique shops of Dale Road.
-With 4 real ales and focussing on LocAle, there is regularly Thornbridge on the hand pulls.
-These are complimented by 16 draught Craft Ales of which at least 8 are on Key Keg.
+With 4 real ales and focussing on LocAle, These are complimented by 16 draught Craft Ales of which at least 8 are on Key Keg.
 Children & Dogs are welcome with a lunch menu followed by a Light Bites menu available until 7pm On Friday & Saturday evenings there is live music from 9pm.

 - Matlock Bath